 Of course, you need more than just a few vendor accounts to build a strong business credit score.
 The next steps include applying for credit with increasingly harder to meet requirements.
 If you do things in the right order, you will have no problem getting approval.
 That is, assuming you handle all accounts responsibly.

-You can apply for accounts like Quill and Office Depot that are a little harder to get, but apply with starter vendors first.
+You can apply for accounts that are a little harder to get, but apply with starter vendors first.
 That way, you’ll be closer to meeting their requirements.

 Keep the Ball Rolling